bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 ### Environment

-The live environment you will be using will be based on the [SDE NGINX Gateway Fabric UDF Blueprint]([https://udf.f5.com/b/d2617e7e-018f-4c9a-a15f-09ca55ae8a37#documentation).
+The live environment you will be using will be based on [SDE NGINX Gateway Fabric UDF Blueprint](https://udf.f5.com/b/d2617e7e-018f-4c9a-a15f-09ca55ae8a37#documentation).
 Create and start a deployment if you have not already done so.

 **Note** Hostnames are already configured in /etc/hosts on the Bastion Host, no other DNS servers are needed.